erikberglund/Scripts/snippets/osx_diskimages.md

 # OS X Snippets: Disk Images

-The following snippets are used to handle disk images.
+The following snippets are used to work with disk images.

 ## Index